panaverse/learn-generative-ai/05_microservices_all_in_one_platform/15_event_driven/01_kafka_with_kafkaui/readme.md

 # Kafka UI and Kafka Hello World

-Here we will run Kafka UI with Kafka using Docker Compose.
+Here we will run Kafka with Kafka UI using Docker Compose.

-- Step 1: In your laptop create new folder and add compose.yaml file
+- Step 1: Create new folder and copy compose.yml file from this step.

-- Step 2: In Terminal at same path as compose.yml file run
+- Step 2: In Terminal at same path where compose.yml file is present run these commands:
-    - Validate Compose Is Correct: `docker compose config`
+    - `docker compose config` - to Validate our Compose file
-    - Run Multi Containers: `docker compose up --build`
+    - `docker compose up --build` - this will run Kafka Container and Kafka UI Container.

 - Step 3: Open http://localhost:8080 in browser